Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Princeton Performance Insights

-- The Princeton Tigers' +220 scoring differential (outscoring opponents by 7.3 points per game) is a result of putting up 75.4 points per game (88th in college basketball) while giving up 68.1 per outing (121st in college basketball).
+- The Princeton Tigers have a +220 scoring differential, topping opponents by 7.3 points per game.
+They're putting up 75.4 points per game, 88th in college basketball, and are giving up 68.1 per contest to rank 121st in college basketball.

-- Princeton wins the rebound battle by 5.6 boards on average.
-It collects 35.8 rebounds per game, 15th in college basketball, while its opponents grab 30.2.
+- Princeton wins the rebound battle by an average of 5.6 boards.
+It collects 35.8 rebounds per game (15th in college basketball) compared to its opponents' 30.2.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.